linode/docs/docs/getting-started-new-manager/index.md

 ## Set the Hostname

 A hostname is used to identify your Linode using an easy-to-remember name.
-Your Linode's hostname doesn't necessarily associate with websites or email services hosted on the system, but see our guide on using the[hosts file](/docs/networking/dns/using-your-systems-hosts-file/)if you want to assign your Linode a fully qualified domain name.
+Your Linode's hostname doesn't necessarily associate with websites or email services hosted on the system, but see our guide on using the [hosts file](/docs/networking/dns/using-your-systems-hosts-file/) if you want to assign your Linode a fully qualified domain name.

  Your hostname should be something unique, and should not be *www* or anything too generic.
 Some people name their servers after planets, philosophers, or animals.
 After you've made the change below, you'll need to log out and back in again to see the terminal prompt change from `localhost` to your new hostname.
 The command `hostname` should also show it correctly.